I was born into the world January 12, 1962 in Van Nuys, California. My early childhood years could be referred to as the "Ozzie and Harriet" life.

 When arriving in Las Vegas, the people I was supposed to meet were running a day behind schedule.
 There I was, alone in Vegas and realizing, that I was all alone.
 I spent the night in a huge suite by myself and tried to forget the conviction I was under by partying all night.
 I felt like I was going to die.
 At 7 am I crawled out of my room and laid by the pool until my meeting that afternoon, then I drove home.
 On the way I listened to the tape once more and decided that it was finished -- I was quitting!

-(Over the years Peggy would pray at every meal and talk to me about her faith in Christ, but needless to say, she was my biggest supporter of the life I had been living.)
+(Over the years Peggy would pray at every meal and talk to me about her faith in this Jesus, but needless to say, she was my biggest supporter of the life I had been living.)

 One month later Peggy and I were in Fresno and went to a Sunday church service where the Pastor gave a clear presentation of the Gospel.
-The Pastor asked if anyone wanted to receive Christ.
+The Pastor asked if anyone wanted to receive Jesus, the Messiah.
 I immediately got up and dragged my miserable self to the alter in a heap of tears.
-The moment I received Jesus Christ as my Lord and Savior, I was free.
+The moment I confessed my need for the Messiah’s forgiveness and trusted in Him as my LORD and Savior, I was free.
 My life on the planet could have ended at that moment -- I had peace, real peace.
-There was no more paranoia, fear or worry -- Christ came into my life just as He said He would.
+There was no more paranoia, fear or worry – The promised Messiah of Israel, Jesus (Yeshua), came into my life just as He said He would.

 My life began to change drastically.
 You see, there wasn't any money coming in, and everything was left scattered around the country: homes, cars, boats, money etc. After all, those things no longer belonged to me.
 The person who owned them was now dead.
 I trusted the Lord day by day for every provision.
 I couldn't turn anywhere else.